... ...

 Accounts Receivable Collection Tips:

-This is a five-step process for a worse case non-payment scenario.
+This is a five-step process for customers who have not paid.

 1. a phone call